 The HyperX Cloud Revolver 7.1 have poor noise isolation capability.
 They block out almost no ambient noise across the bass or mid-range, so you hear the low rumble of buses and trucks as well as ambient chatter from people nearby.
 That said, they do a good job of filtering out higher-pitched ambient noise, like the hum of an AC unit.

 The HyperX Cloud Revolver 7.1 offer satisfactory audio leakage performance.
 People nearby may be slightly annoyed by escaping audio if you listen to content at a high volume in a quiet environment, but you shouldn't disturb anyone if you're somewhere crowded or noisy.

 The HyperX Cloud Revolver 7.1 have a detachable, flexible boom microphone.

 The boom mic has satisfactory recording quality.
 Your voice should sound natural, although a little thin.
 Thankfully, you should be fairly easy to understand.

 The boom mic has great noise handling capability.
 People on the other end of the line should be able to understand you clearly, even if you're calling from a noisy environment like a subway station or a very crowded office.

 The HyperX Cloud Revolver 7.1's non-detachable 1/8" TRRS audio cable offers full mic and audio compatibility with any device that has an AUX port.
 You can also plug the audio cable into their in-line control mixer.
-However, the mixer itself only has a USB-A connection, which limits its compatibility with different devices.
+However, the mixer itself only has a USB-A connection, limiting its compatibility with different devices.
 However, while their latency using the USB-A connection may cause very slight syncing issues, it still falls within acceptable levels.

 The HyperX Cloud Revolver 7.1 offer full mic and audio compatibility with Xbox One and Xbox Series X consoles when you plug the 1/8" TRRS cable into the AUX port on their controllers.